BluelinkData/parsons/docs/bluelink.rst

    source = "MY_ORG_NAME"
    bluelink.upsert_person(source, person)

-You can bulk upsert person data via a Parsons Table by providing a function that takes a row and outputs a person:
+You can bulk upsert person data via a Parsons Table by providing a function that takes a row and outputs a Person:

 .. code-block:: python